RandomvBites/randomvbites.github.io/about.md

 <p class="message">
   WARNING: Random vBites will contain random bites and nibbles of information.
-           I'll hope that some of the info become usefull somehow.
+           I'll hope that some of the info become usefull to someone.
 </p>

  I.m a Senior Virtualization Engineer at a leading service provider.